codenet/understanding-rust-vmm/mptable.md

     cpu_num: u8,
 }
 ```
-`cpu_num` allows the configuring of the number of vCPUs. `irq_num` refers to the number of intrurpt requests allowed within the configuration.
+`cpu_num` allows configuring of the number of vCPUs. `irq_num` refers to the number of interrupt requests allowed within the configuration.

 ## Writing the MP Table in guest memory.